frejoel/tsdemux/README.md

 the following steps.

 ## Code Style
-Run a pass on the source code to ensure basic common 'linux' styling using `astyle`:
+Run a pass on the source code to ensure basic 'linux' styling using `astyle`:
 ```
  sudo apt-get install astyle